bringauto/fleet-protocol-http-client-cxx/README.md

 ## Generating client code

-To regenerate the Cpp-rest-openapi-client lib, use the `regen.sh` script.
+To regenerate the Cpp-rest-openapi-client lib, use the `regen.sh` script (npm and git are required).
 It uses th openapi.yaml file as an input.
 The most up-to-date version can be found in the [fleet-protocol-http-api project](https://github.com/bringauto/fleet-protocol-http-api).

 ### Necessary changes